End of life care planning

 One of the things that people often say is important to them, is to be able to decide where they receive their end of life care and, eventually, where they will die.

 Your healthcare team should ask you about your wishes and work with you and your loved ones to plan for this.
-It could be that your care is given in a combination of different locations, depending on your needs and preferences.
+You could get your care from a combination of different locations, depending on your needs and preferences.

 Wherever you’re receiving care, don’t forget to take your key documents with you, for example your Advance Care Plan (ACP) or a Lasting Power of Attorney (LPA).